softprops/serverless-localhost/README.md

 Serverless localhost takes an alternate approach which enables it to support all runtimes, more faithfully out of the box but leveraging
 [lambci projects](https://github.com/lambci/) docker images which are exported copies of the actually AWS Lambda runtimes.
-What you get here is as close as possible emulation of your deployment target and out of the box support for **all** AWS Lambda runtimes which no effort on behalf of this plugins contributors.
+What you get here is as close as possible emulation of your deployment target and out of the box support for **all** AWS Lambda runtimes which no effort on behalf of this plugin's contributors.

 ### Integrations